 - There is a possibility you may get to help with nesting sites, eggs or hatchlings – May-September is turtle breeding season.

 - Stay near one of the most picturesque beaches on an untouched island and soak up all the sun you want.

 - Help teach English to kids in the local community and even help out with community and environmental projects

 The Bali turtle conservation trip is designed to give you a real taste of Bali, taking you to places that you wouldn’t normally see on your typical backpacker tourist trail, whilst giving you the opportunity to give back and make a real difference.

-This trip combines well with a trip to the Gili Islands, or our 10 day Bali trip if you want to try some diving, freediving or chill out on golden sandy beaches.
+This trip combines well with a trip to the Gili Islands, or our 10 day Bali trip, or a learn to dive programme on the neighbouring island of Lembongan if you want to try some diving, freediving or chill out on golden sandy beaches.

 Perfect for First-time travellers or if you want to visit Bali in a group.
 For people who want to give back and make a meaningful difference.
 Fully guided we have locally based Xtreme Gap representatives on hand to settle you in and show you the best that Bali has to offer.